Tanzkalmar35/Chess-P5/README.md

         1 - Click on the Extension Icon on the left of the starting screen in vs code 2 - Search for Live Server and download it

-    3: Click on the "Go Live button in the bottom left corner of the screen
+    3: Click on the "Go Live button in the bottom right corner of the screen

     4: A new Browser tab with a preview of the project opens or it shows all the files and you have to select the index.html.